arfazhxss/VexRoboticsLab/README.md

 # robotC

-This is a repository for VexRobotics robotC (.c) scripts for UVic ENGR 120 Design Class for Spring 2023 This repository is still in development.
+This is a repository for VexRobotics robotC (.c) scripts for UVic ENGR 120 Design And Communication / ENGR 121 Design Class for Spring 2023
+This repository is still in development.

     Files: